Home » Autism Advocacy » Center Stage: Famous People With Autism

 Albert Einstein

-It’s not certain the great Albert Einstein was on the autism spectrum, however, it has been widely speculated.
-Features of autism were present in his personality: namely, obsessive interests, difficulty in social relationships, and problems communicating.
+It’s not certain the great Albert Einstein was on the autism spectrum; however, it has been widely speculated.
+Features of autism were present in his personality, namely:

 Sir Isaac Newton

-Sir Isaac Newton, often called the father of modern science, was an English mathematician and physicist.
+Similarly, Sir Isaac Newton, often called the father of modern science, is believed to have been on the spectrum.
+The English mathematician and physicist had telling traits such as:

 Hans Christian Andersen